dcorroyer/dcorroyer/README.md

 ## I'm a Developer and a Learning lover

 - ⚡ I am a web developer specialized in Symfony & React
-- 🌱 I am currently learning React & Next.js
+- 🌱 2024 Goals: ~~Making a complete SF & React app~~ ✅
-- 🥅 2024 Goals: Making a complete SF & React app
+- 🥅 2025 Goals: Making a new complete app with a design system based on shadcn/ui

 ### 🌐 Connect with me: